 5. Avoid Overdoing It

-There is such thing as doing too much.
-While there are some renovations that can help you increase the asking price for your home, you have to remember that very few of these are going to give you a 100 percent return on the investment you have made.
+There is such a thing as doing too much.
+While there are some renovations that can help you increase the asking price for your apartment, you have to remember that very few of these are going to give you a 100 percent return on the investment you have made.
 As a result, pick what you renovate carefully to ensure you aren’t spending too much.